giantswarm/kubernetes-gpu/README.md

 # Verification

-To run a test we are going to use a [cuda example](https://github.com/kubernetes/kubernetes/tree/v1.7.11/test/images/nvidia-cuda) found in kubernetes repository.
+To run a test we are going to use a [cuda vecadd example](https://github.com/giantswarm/kubernetes-gpu/blob/master/demo-pod/vecadd.cu).
 It performs a simple vector addition using the device plugin installed before.

 ```bash
 $ kubectl apply -f https://raw.githubusercontent.com/giantswarm/kubernetes-gpu/master/manifests/test-pod.yaml